anaterna/sustainablesoftware/project2/README.md

 ## Docker Images and Workload

-In the `docker_workload` file, you can find all the configured docker images that we used for this experiment and are supported for later experiments as well as the ML workload used, specifically ResNet-50 inference workload, which is found in the `benchmark.py`.
+In the `docker_workload` folder, you can find all the configured docker images that we used for this experiment and are supported for later experiments as well as the ML workload used, specifically ResNet-50 inference workload, which is found in the `benchmark.py`.

 ## Visualizations